alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 a lie instead (see Daniel Gilbert's 2018 paper about prevalence-induced concept change).
 Subsequently, if it becomes a norm that every piece of fact is taken to be a lie by default, any truth will be so much harder to acknowledge;
-thereby leading to the kind of polarisation we are witnessing nowadays in social media.
+thereby leading to uniform polarisation and distrust in social media.

 ## Designing better social media

 Admittedly, I'm speculating above regarding what caused social media to become failed marketplaces.
-However, the privacy violations are indisputable, and must be corrected.
+However, the privacy violations are undisputed, and must be corrected.
 But I think the current spate of suggestions about governments regulating Facebook will end up making a bad situation much worse.
 The solution that seems most promising to me is the art of designing markets.
 Applying the